raspberrypilearning/decision-tree/en/step_4.md

 title: Show me the answer
 ---

-No, because there are now three dinosaurs which lived more than 130 million years ago, but they are in different categories.
+No, because there are now three dinosaurs that lived more than 130 million years ago, but they are in different categories.

-Even if you changed the criteria to **more than 151 million years ago**, you still can't separate into three categories.
+Even if you changed the criteria to **more than 151 million years ago**, you still can't separate them into three categories.

 --- /collapse ---